Pet Partners of Cobb County

 Social/therapy animals provide emotional support in places such as elder care facilities and hospitals.
 These animals do not have the same legal status as assistance/service animals and are not mentioned in the ADA.
 Many visiting therapy dogs help physically stimulate people in nursing homes or assisted living facilities by playing ball, being brushed or petted, and going for walks.
 Although many therapy animals are dogs, any type of animal that is good natured can be used to provide these services.
 Some animals, including horses, help in reaching people that were once thought unreachable.

-Animals Deserve Better, Inc. works in conjunction with Pet Partners who is the national leader in demonstrating and promoting animal-assisted therapy, activities and education and animal assisted therapy.
+Pet Partners of Cobb County a Community Partner thru Pet Partners which is the national leader in demonstrating and promoting animal-assisted therapy, activities and education and animal assisted therapy.
 Through Pet Partners, teams are provided with superior risk management and the industry’s highest safety standards, continuing education and re-registration.
-There are two different types of therapy dog programs available through our Paws for Life / Pet Partners program, and either option – if not both – may be a good fit for you and your dog.
+There are two different types of therapy dog programs available through our Pet Partners of Cobb County program, and either option – if not both – may be a good fit for you and your dog.

 Therapeutic dogs, commonly referred to as “therapy dogs” – is the most widely used method of animal therapy.
 These dogs are trained household companions that together with their handler visit nursing homes, hospitals, retirement homes plus many other facilities to offer comfort and joy that can reach beyond traditional forms of healing and medical treatment.
 The power of a dog can be amazing.